bratin03/6TH-SEMESTER-CSE/OPERATING_SYSTEMS_LABORATORY/MATERIALS/LT1/notes.md

 - 6. Open file descriptors are shared if declared globally
 - 7. In case you join on a thread with `pthread_join(pt, &res_t)` but the thread doesn't return anything, the call will succed but accesing `res_t` will cause segmentation fault
 - 8. On call of `pthread_cond_siganl`, the thread must lock the mutex after getting signal on condition variable even if it didn't lock the mutex before the call

+### fork
+- 1. For parent and children check if they are also executing after the if statement.
+- 2.